ebabiche/SwiftKeyCapstoneProject/README.md

 https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip

 # Data preparation
-The data set was cleaned, tokenized, and n-gramified using a custom process into words, bigrams, trigrams.
+The data set was cleaned, tokenized, and n-gramified using a custom process into words, bigrams and trigrams.

 # What is the application doing?
-It llows you to enter a custom word or phrase.
+It allows you to enter a custom word or phrase.
 Once you click “Submit” it displays the most likely word in text and a list of possible alternatives.
 Application is using HC Corpora Dataset sample to predict the answer.
 It is screened and processed to removed extraneous characters and then is categorized into the most frequent word combinations (N-grams)